Country of origin: Argentina

 Pérez worked for the city of Miami for three years as an urban planner and development consultant.
 In 1979, he co-founded The Related Group of Florida with investor and fellow University of Michigan alumni, Steven M. Ross.

-Since the beginning, The Related Group has been at the forefront of South Florida’s development, often being the first to enter emerging or undiscovered neighborhoods.
+Since the beginning, The Related Group has led South Florida’s development, often by being the first to begin development in emerging neighborhoods.
 Pérez started by building affordable, multi-family apartments in low-income neighborhoods such as Miami’s Little Havana and Homestead.
 In the early 1990s, he began developing condominiums, which revitalized the formerly run-down neighborhoods of Miami Beach and West Palm Beach.

 The Related Group is now the leading developer of multi-family residences in the United States.
-The firm has built and managed more than 90,000 apartments and condominiums and is the largest Hispanic-owned business in the United States with a development portfolio of projects worth $20 billion, and Forbes estimates his personal net worth at $3.5 billion.
+The firm has built and managed more than 90,000 apartments and condominiums and is the largest Hispanic-owned business in the United States with a development portfolio of projects worth $20 billion.
+Forbes estimates Pérez’s personal net worth at $2.6 billion.

 Pérez has been showered with awards and recognition including being named one of the country’s top 25 most influential Hispanics by TIME magazine.
 In 2006, he became the first American developer to receive the prestigious “Icon in Real Estate Award of Excellence” at the industry event MIPIM.